bobebend/Near_Earth_Objects/README.md

 ### H null:
 The mean estimated diameter of hazardous NEOs is equal to the mean estimated diameter of non-hazardous NEOs.
 ### H alt:
-The mean estimated diameter of hazardous NEOs is different from the mean estimated diameter of non-hazardous NEOs.
+The mean estimated diameter of hazardous NEOs is different from the mean estimated diameter of non-hazardous NEOs.cou